jupyter/jupyter/docs/source/what_is_jupyter.md

 - Adding software features
 - Hosting the [weekly video meetings](https://jupyter.org/community#live-events)
 - Helping others in the community
+  - Ask for help or give help at the [Jupyter Discourse Forums](https://discourse.jupyter.org/)
 - ...and more!

 The project is split into largely independent subprojects which handle